Boise High School

 traditional high schools within the city limits, four of which are in the Boise School District.
 A three-year comprehensive high school, Boise High is located on the outlying edge of the city's downtown business core.
-The enrollment for the 2014–15 school year was approximately 1,481.
+The enrollment for the 2014–15 school year was approximately 1,538.

-The Boise High boundary includes all of Hidden Springs and a section of Garden City.
+The Boise High boundary includes all of Hidden Springs, downtown Boise, the North End, northeast end, and portions of Garden City.

 History

 1882 to 1930

 Before Boise High School, the Treasure Valley was serviced by Central High School.
 Opened in 1882, it cost $44,000 instead of the originally estimated sum of $25,000.
 Because of the cost and the fact that it was considered an overly large structure, the Central High School Board was criticized.
 Ironically, only a decade later 700 children overcrowded the school.
 Central High School was the only high school in the Idaho Territory.
 The high school students were placed in the top floor, while the primary, intermediate, and grammar pupils studied in the basement and the next two floors.
 The first graduating class of 1884 was composed of two students – Tom G. Hailey and Henry Johnson.
 The next year two female students and two male students graduated.
 In 1900, the number had expanded to 23 graduates.

 The new high school which replaced Central School was dubbed "Boise High School."
 It was not the well-known white brick building present today.
 It was a traditional red brick, typical of the time period.
 The cornerstone was laid in 1902.
 A pageant with 1,200 students, as many adults, and three volleys from the cadet corps marked the joyous ceremony.
 Mayor Moses Alexander stated Boise High School was "where the rich and the poor meet on terms of equality" (qtd. in Worbois 4).